Geekologie

 Geekologie was a popular blog originally dedicated to reviewing gadgets and technology.
 Geekologie was founded on April 2, 2006, and the first post appeared on April 4, 2006.
 On October 22, 2012, Time recognized Geekologie as one of the "25 Best Blogs of 2012".

+Overview

 Geekologie was updated multiple times a day with articles on gadgets, video games, consumer electronics and popular culture related to games and movies.
 Gmail, Google's webmail service, as well as many other RSS readers, has included Geekologie as a default RSS feed, pulling the latest articles which appear at the top of all user's mailboxes.

+Recognition

 In March 2008, Geekologie was featured on G4TV's Attack of the Show.
 It has also been nominated for "Best Computer or Technology Weblog" from Weblogs, Inc. in 2008 where it competed with Gizmodo, Lifehacker, and Engadget.

+Shutdown

 In April 2022, the website went inactive, save for a black main page with the message "Geekologie has shut down.
 Thank you to everybody.
 Now go be happy."